 He has made his decision.
 He will embrace the darkness that he once feared.
 He will leave; and, as his lover’s tears trickle to the ground, he feels nothing.
 His heart has gone cold through his yearning to understand himself.
 Now, all he has is darkness.
 And sadness.
 He is OK with that, though.
 He has chosen his path; and, even though it is a dark and sorrowful one, he somehow just knows everything will be OK.
 Everything will be OK.

 “Out of Myself” is an intensely relatable story of love, loss, inner battles, sorrow, and mental pain.
 We’ve all experienced these darker moments; those heart-wrenching moments of fragility and feelings of worthlessness.
 It has affected our relationships, our health, and our perceptions of the world around us.
 We have all felt the inner grind of white noise where intelligent thought and feeling should be.
 We have felt cold and cornered.

-As we explore the two subsequent albums in this trilogy, remember to FEEL.
+As we explore the two subsequent albums in this trilogy, remember to feel something.
 The pain and emotion are so raw, and the curtain of dark resolve is firmly fallen.
 But you know what?
 Everything will be OK.
 Hopefully.